need4deed-org/website/README.md

 ## Equal opportunities

 People living under destitute life conditions should be given equal opportunities.
-The latter includes underserved individuals and groups affected by forced migration.
+The latter includes undeserved individuals and groups affected by forced migration.

 ## Responsibility